 methodology was developed to mass process the data in an automated way using Infomaster Sewer.
 This was chosen because it seamlessly integrates with our current software including ESRI (GIS), Cityworks (CMMS), and Granite XP (CCTV).
 Data is collected in a specific database format from the contractor and run through quality assurance/quality control (QA/QC) processes.
-Once CCWA determines the data is acceptable, it is imported into Infomaster, and the data is run through a decision matrix that makes a recommendation for each pipe segment that could include the following: point repair, pipe replacement, pipe rehabilitation, no action.
+Once CCWA determines the data is acceptable, it is imported into

+Infomaster, and the data is run through a decision matrix that makes a recommendation for each pipe segment that could include the following: point repair, pipe replacement, pipe rehabilitation, no action.
 Typically, point repairs are coordinated with the D&C Department and larger projects (such as replacement or rehabilitation along full pipe segments) are executed by the PM&E Department for completion by CCWAs pipeline annual services contractors.
-Exhibit 11 shows a screen capture of the Infomaster tool.
+Exhibit 13 shows a screen capture of the Infomaster tool.

-EXHIBIT 11 Infomaster
+EXHIBIT 13 Infomaster

 CCWA is currently working in the all sewer basins, however the majority of work completed to date is in the largest basin, where flows are treated at the W.B.
 Casey WRRF.
 In this basin, SSES activities have been completed in all of the 52 basins that were identified as a priority based on I/I and an additional 9 basins where staff determined the basin to be a priority.
-To date, \$3.9 million has been spent on Flow Monitoring and SSES activities in the W.B.
-Casey basin.
-Follow on renewal and rehabilitation (R&R) activities have been completed with a total spending of roughly \$4.2 million, bringing the total spent on activites in the basin to \$8.8 million.
+To date, \$7,0 million has been spent on Flow Monitoring and SSES activities..
 CCWA has incorporated data from the capacity models into the process for determining where this work is to be completed.
-Flow monitoring, SSES, and repair activities have been initated in the Northeast, Shoal, and Dekalb basins.
-Roughly \$1.5 million has been spent on these activities.
-Sewer models are currently in development for these basins and once complete, all sewered areas within the county will be modeled.
-Future SSES and reapir work will continue and will be based on the flow monitoriong results, capacity models, , overflows, risk, etc.
+Flow monitoring, SSES, and repair activities have been initated in the Northeast, Shoal, and Dekalb basins which in compbinatio with other inspection activities, feeds many of the renewal/rehabiliation projects descripbed below.
+Sewer models are fully developed for the county and future SSES and reapir work will continue and will be based on the flow monitoriong results, capacity models, overflows, risk, etc.